If you want to grow your professional-service firm, don’t ignore your most-visible marketing vehicle – your site.

 Quality of Product or Service Utility – 13 percent.
 The customer is asking the question – “What will this do for me?”

 Convenience –12 percent.
 Customers like easy accessibility to do business with you.
 That includes your Web site, telephoning you, and the convenience of patronizing your business.

 Price – 8 percent.
 Price is important, but it’s the least concern among the five value-motivating perceptions.

 6. Use state-of-the-art search engine optimization (SEO).
-SEO makes it easy for prospects and clients to find you with the right keywords and use of social media.
+SEO makes it easy for prospects and clients to find you.
+(Be sure to see the comprehensive tips to capitalize on SEO trends.)